-- The mapping between addresses and accounts is stored in a state tree called Patricia Tree. - A combination of radix trees (or prefix trees/tries) and Merkle trees. - (For more information see: https://eth.wiki/en/fundamentals/patricia-tree). - The hash of the root node of the tree is stored in a block's header to reflect the new state of the system. - The full tree is stored off-chain. - Each block header also contains hashes of the root nodes of the transactions tree, contract storage tree, and transaction receipt tree for all transactions included in the block.
+- The mapping between addresses and accounts is stored in a state tree called Patricia Tree. - A combination of radix trees (or prefix trees/tries) and Merkle trees. - (For more information see: https://eth.wiki/en/fundamentals/patricia-tree). - The hash of the tree root node is stored in a block's header to reflect the new state of the system. - The full tree is stored off-chain. - Each block header also contains hashes of the root nodes of the transactions tree, contract storage tree, and transaction receipt tree for all transactions included in the block.